NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

   </body>
 </html>
 ```
-File: _scatter.html.
+File: _scatter.html_.

 We'll need a web server to display the HTML page in a web browser.
-For this, we'll use the http.server module from Python 3 to host all files on port 8000, like so:
+For this, we'll use the `http.server` module from Python 3 to host all files on port 8000, like so:

 ```shell
 python3 -m http.server 8000
 ```

 When we visit the web page at [http://localhost:8000/scatter.html](http://localhost:8000/scatter.html), we will be greeted by the following plot.
-We can zoom with mouse wheel and pan by dragging.
-Also when we hover over a point we get a tooltip with all iteration data.
+We can zoom with the mouse wheel and pan by dragging.
+Hovering over a point shows a tooltip with relevant data at that point.

 [![Image](scatter.png)](https://nlesc-jcer.github.io/run-cpp-on-web/js-plot/scatter.html)
 (Click on image to get interactive version)